 Evie Leder was born in New Orleans in 1964.
-She received an M.F.A. from U.C.
-Davis and a B.A. from Hampshire College.
-Leder is a two-time winner of San Francisco Arts Commission Individual Artist Grant.
-She is also the recipient of the Princess Grace Award in undergraduate film, a New York Expo of Short Film Jury Award, Freedman-Gadbury Award and a grant from the Sisters of Perpetual Indulgence.
-Leder is a founding member of the lesbianfilm collective.”
+Leder is a three-time winner of San Francisco Arts Commission Individual Artist Grant.
+She is also the recipient of the Princess Grace Award, a New York Expo of Short Film Jury Award and a grant from the Sisters of Perpetual Indulgence.
+Leder is a member of “A Simple Collective” in San Francisco and a founding member of “the lesbianfilm collective.”

-Leder lives in San Francisco.
+Leder lives and works in San Francisco.